-But in this case, the current environment (desktop and running applications) are not closed.
+But in this case, the current environment (desktop and applications) is maintained.
 The user will be able to retrieve this environment the next time the connection is opened.

 c) Disconnect from the AX3000 Keyboard

 The <Ctrl><Alt><Shift><D> keystroke (locally processed by the AX3000) allows the current session to be disconnected and works regardless the protocol or emulation.